aguilaair/updat/README.md

 - `flatChip` which is an textButton that only shows when an update is available
 - `flatChipWithCheckFor` which is an textButton that shows under all condition, allowing to recheck for updates.

+- `floatingExtendedChip` which is a compact version of the dialog, which is a bit bogger and garbs user's attention more easily.

 #### Dialogs

-- `default` which is the default, M2 and M3 dialog that shows by default.
+- `defaultDialog` which is the default, M2 and M3 dialog that shows by default.
+- `defaultWithMdDialog` which is the default, M2 and M3 dialog with a markdown body for the changelog.
+Ideal for GitHub-based updates.